fehler001/COM3D2.ChangeYotogiSpeed.Plugin/README.md

 " ↓ ", " ↑ " to adjust max speed up to, " ← ", " → " to adjust min speed down to.

 Either Mode turing on will turn off other Mode.

-## Version
-0.0.1.0 is a stable version, which only contains Mode1.
-If you having issue with version 0.0.2.0, which I consider it is a beta version, please go back to 0.0.1.0.